 Radiotherapy for pancreatic cancer

 Radiotherapy uses high energy rays to kill cancer cells.
-It is not often used to treat pancreatic cancer.
+Doctors do not often use it to treat pancreatic cancer.
 But you may have radiotherapy if it isn’t possible to completely remove your pancreatic cancer with surgery.
-Your doctor may also suggest radiotherapy if you are not fit enough to have a long operation.
+Or if you are not fit enough to have a long operation.
 Radiotherapy on its own is very unlikely to cure your cancer.
 But it may help to shrink it or slow its growth.

 Radiotherapy with chemotherapy